friends-of-ce/merchant-api-client-php/docs/Api/ShipmentApi.md

 shipmentCreateForChannelMethod($merchantChannelLabelShipmentRequest): \FriendsOfCE\Merchant\ApiClient\Model\ApiResponse
 ```

-Create shipment for channel provided shipping labels
+Creates a shipment and initiates shipping label generation

-Create a shipment, which will request a shipping label from the channel
+Marks an order as either fully or partially shipped, based on the order line and quantity input.<br />It also provides the marketplace with information necessary to generate a shipping label.<br />If you make use of multiple stock locations, indicate the **Stock location ID**.<br /> <br />**NB:** to request a shipping label, include information on the package size (i.e.: dimensions and weight).

 ### Example